Home Sermons MusicPlan of Salvation What We Teach Facebook Archives About Us

 Studying the Book of Acts on Wednesday Evenings

-We are currently studying the Book of Acts on Wednesday evenings.
+We are currently studying the Book of Acts on Wednesday Evenings.
+This is an informal time of Bible Study with plenty of opportunity for questions and comments.

 Bride of Christ Ladies Facebook Page